Applelo/compotes/README.md

 - 👨‍🎨 Minimal CSS to do your customization
 - 🦾 Accessibility in mind
 - 📠 Fully typed
+- 🧩 Framework agnostic
+- 📦 Simple components ready to use
+- 🪶 Lightweight

 ## 🍏 Compotes